TheNosiriN/HexoThreading/README.md

 ****
-- **Worker Threads**: They are threads live until explicitly destroyed.
+- **Worker Threads**: They are threads that live until explicitly destroyed.
 They take in data and function to run at every task you submit.
 They cannot be joined but they can be waited on by watching it's taskQueue size.

 ```c++
 HXWorkerThread t = hxt.SpawnWorkerThread();